asnecemnnit/asnecemnnit/README.md

 ## About Me 🧑‍💻

-I am pursuing M.Sc. in Information Technology with a specialization in Embedded Systems Engineering and a strong focus in the area of Artificial Intelligence.
-I have 3+ years of full-time experience working as a Software Developer in the Automotive Industry, and a 6-months internship in Embedded-AI domain.
-Currently, I am working (as a master's thesis student) on vehicle/light-source detection & classification (night-time without sufficient light from other sources) using Computer-Vision and Deep-Learning.
-I have a knack for approaching and solving real-world challenges using critical-thinking.
+M.Sc. candidate in Information Technology, specializing in Embedded Systems and Artificial Intelligence.
+Over three years of experience in the Automotive Industry as a Software Developer, supplemented by an internship in Embedded-AI.
+Currently developing low-light vehicle detection systems using Computer Vision and Deep Learning for my master's thesis.
+Skilled in applying critical thinking to real-world challenges.
+Eager to develop and deploy AI-based solutions in the automotive or medical industry.

 ## Projects 🚀